scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

 VTK are reference counted and automatically deleted when no longer used.
-The wrapping interface updates the underlying VTK object's reference count and alleviates the need for explicit memory management.
+The wrapping interface updates the underlying VTK object's reference count and alleviates the need for explicit memory management within Python.

-One particularly nice semantic equivalence between VTK's C++ and Python interfaces involves methods that accept a pointer to a C++ array.
-Such methods are common in VTK to, for instance, set 3D Cartesian coordinates as properties of classes.
+One particularly nice semantic equivalence between VTK's C++ and Python interfaces involves methods that accept a pointer to a C++ array representing a small tuple of elements.
+Such methods are common in VTK to, for instance, set a 3D Cartesian coordinate as a property of a class.
 In Python, the corresponding method accepts a tuple or list object.
 This works well as long as the list or tuple has the expected number of elements.

 .. code-block:: python

    sphere = vtk.vtkSphereSource()

+   # Express point as list
    sphere.SetCenter([0, 1, 0])

+   # Express point as tuple
    sphere.SetCenter((0, 1, 0))

 Methods that return pointers to arrays with a fixed number of elements